securitycloud/storm/README.md

 <b>Read test</b> open testing kafka topic only on kafka-consumer (topic on kafka-producer must exist and filled)
 and start topology for actual test.
 Read test wait 7 minutes and kill topology.

-All topologies are sent delay between every millionth flow in ms to kafka-consumer topic <b>storm-service</b>.
+All topologies are implemented count window and they are sent working time in ms to kafka-consumer topic <b>storm-service</b>.
 Default kafka topic is <b>storm-test</b>.

 a) For topology KafkaConsumer -> KafkaProducer
         (Scheme: KafkaSpout -> KafkaBolt):